hapax/hapax.github.io/assets/visual-qft.md

 Finally, we examined the effect of tensor factorization on the QFT, and discovered that it split a large regular polygon into smaller polygons spammed via "copygons".
-Heuristically, we observed that the QFT builds the initial copygon then iteratively expands it.
+Heuristically, the QFT builds the initial copygon then iteratively expands it.
 However, from a strict algorithmic point of view, we needed to build a sequence of smaller polygons which were iteratively corrected to get the right